dhilst/lis.py/README.md

 # Examples

 You can check the `test.lispy` file for examples.
+You can the example by `python3 lis.py < test.lispy`